Teaching

 Optimal Transport

-This course is an introduction to the field of Optimal Transport.
-It aims at presenting central results in the field along with a few selected topics.
-The course is offered as an elective course in several Master and PhD programs at HSE University in both the Computer Science and Mathematics Faculty.
+This course is an introduction to the theory of Optimal Transport, aiming at presenting some of the basic results in the field.
+The course is offered as an elective course in several Master and PhD programs at HSE University.
 Prerequisites for the course include a basic knowledge of Differential Calculus, Convex analysis, Measure Theory and Topology.

 Lectures: